justinmeiners/pre-rendered-backgrounds/docs/index.md

 #### Final Fantasy VII

 The backgrounds of Final Fantasy are beautiful and often include small animated pieces to avoid appearing too flat and static.
-You can view a large [gallery of backgrounds here](https://imgur.com/a/shRaP).
+You can admire a large [gallery of backgrounds here](https://imgur.com/a/shRaP).
 You can also learn more about the game's technology [from this analysis](http://q-gears.sourceforge.net/gears.pdf).

 **Slums**